12 Jyotirlinga Names in India with Names, Places, Map, Significance, Tour Packages. Comprehensive Jyotirlinga Guide.

 According to a legend, Ravana, the demon king wanted Lord Shiva to come with him to Srilanka.
 Shiva permitted him to carry his Atmalinga but on one condition.
 Ravan was asked not to take a break in his journey and transfer his Lingam to anyone else.
 If he does so, his lingam would be rooted at that place forever.
 The Gods knew that if Ravan carried Shiva’s Lingam with him, he would become invincible and destroy the world.
 They came up with a plan to outwit Ravan.
 They asked Varuna to enter the belly of Ravan following which he had an urgent urge to release water.
 Meanwhile, Lord Vishnu appeared in the form of a Brahmin in front of Ravan.
 Ravan handed over the Lingam to the Brahmin, unaware of the mystery.
 Following this, the Lingam got rooted there forever.

-What are the Parli Vaijnath Temple Timings?
+What are the Parli Vaijnath Jyotirlinga Timings?

-The timings of Vaijnath are:
+The timings of Vaijnath are from 5 to 9.

 Winter Season: The months of October to February covers winters in Maharashtra.
 The weather during this time remains pleasant.
 He temperature remain around 25 degrees centigrade.
 The tourist can visit the temple and the other sights in ease.

-How to reach Vaijnath?
+How to reach Parli?

 - Road: There are direct road routes that connects the temple to the major cities.
 Several buses connect from Aurangabad, Mumbai, Pune, Nagpur and other nearby cities.